Editorial Training Programs

 Bachelor of Arts in English

 A Bachelor of Arts in English program concentrates on the proper use of language and critical thinking, both of which are crucial when editing material.
-Students in the program not only study speech and composition as general education requirements, but they may also have the option of specializing in creative writing or multimedia communications.
-Graduates of a B.A. in English program learn how to research, express, write and edit complex information through courses such as poetry and persuasive writing.
+Graduates of a B.A. in English program learn how to research, express, write and edit complex information.
 Through homework, students also complete assignments that build technical writing and oral communication skills.

 Workshops and Seminars

-Students can find sources of extracurricular learning through community colleges and universities.
-Topics of discussion may include specific manual styles, like the Associated Press, proposal writing or working through writer's block.
-Some regional media associations also may offer training workshops for college students that include topics on professional development, social networking and proofreading.
+Students can find sources of extracurricular learning through community colleges and universities on topics such as specific manual styles, proposal writing or working through writer's block.
+Some regional media associations also may offer training workshops for college students on topics such as social networking and proofreading.